Disease Guide ·Heartworm ·2026

 6Is heartworm prevention really necessary?

-Yes — the American Heartworm Society recommends year-round prevention for all dogs in the US.
-Heartworm is present in all 50 states, and mosquitoes can survive indoors even during winter.
-Prevention costs $50-$200/year versus $1,000-$3,000+ for treatment.
-Treatment also carries risks including blood clots and death.
-Prevention is safe, effective, and a fraction of the cost.
-There's no good reason to skip it.
+American Heartworm Society recommends year-round prevention for all US dogs.
+Heartworm is in all 50 states; mosquitoes survive indoors in winter.
+Prevention: $50-$200/year.
+Treatment: $1,000-$3,000+ with risks including blood clots and death.
+Prevention is safe, effective, and far cheaper.

 7Does pet insurance cover heartworm treatment?

-Most policies cover heartworm treatment as a standard illness — if your dog tests negative at enrollment.
-The major catch: many insurers require proof that your dog was on consistent heartworm prevention.
-If you can't document regular preventive use, your claim may be denied.
-Some policies specifically exclude heartworm in the fine print.
-Wellness add-ons may cover the preventive medication itself, saving you $50-$200/year on top of illness coverage.
+Most policies cover treatment if your dog tests negative at enrollment.
+Catch: many insurers require proof of consistent prevention - no documentation, no coverage.
+Some exclude heartworm in fine print.
+Wellness add-ons may cover preventive medication, saving $50-$200/year.

 Marcel Janik, founder of RealVetCost